Cauliflower Tomato Stir Fry (花菜炒番茄 Hua Cai Chao Fan Qie）

 - Heat a large pot of water in a saucepan.
 The hot water will be used to blanch the cauliflower.
 While waiting for the water to boil, prepare the other ingredients.

 - Cut the cauliflower head with a knife or break it with your hands into smaller florets.
 Do not include the thick stem parts.
 Rinse the florets with water.
-Cut the garlic gloves into thin slices.
+Cut the garlic cloves into thin slices.
 Remove the skin of the tomatoes by first making a cross cut at the bottom of each tomato then immersing them in boiling or very hot water.
 The skins will be readily peel off after 1-2 minutes.
 If you need more detail and pictures, follow the instructions in step 2 from my Tomato Fish Fillet Tofu Stew recipe.
 Cut the peeled tomatoes into small wedges.

 - When the water is boiling, add the cauliflower florets.
 Add a few drops of oil and maintain the heat at medium-high.
 Blanch the cauliflower for 2 minutes only in the hot water.
 After 2 minutes, take the cauliflower out and rinse under cold water immediately.
 Thoroughly drain the water out and set the blanched cauliflower florets aside.